Deep-Commit/poai/README.md

 - **Deterministic proof**: every block header includes a "quiz loss" that any full node can recompute via a forward-only pass.
 - **Difficulty retarget**: the loss threshold auto-adjusts to maintain a fixed block cadence.
-- **On-chain governance**: Solidity-based DAOs (`ModelRegistry.sol`, `DatasetDAO.sol`) hot-swap the model snapshot and encrypted corpus on a timelocked, epoch-boundary schedule.
+- **On-chain governance**: Solidity-based DAOs (`ModelRegistry.sol`) hot-swap the model snapshot on a timelocked, epoch-boundary schedule.
+- **Procedural dataset**: The dataset for inference is generated deterministically by all nodes from public chain state; there is no encrypted or on-chain dataset.
 - **EVM compatibility**: deploy and interact with PoAI contracts exactly as you would on Ethereum.

 ---